tytydraco/yessleep/out/Five_times_my_son_woke_me_up.md

 “If you take one more step I swear to god I will shoot.
 Do not fucking test me.”
 I’m shaking.
 I really don’t know if I have the ability to shoot this thing.
 Is it even human?

 “Why would you shoot me?
-I just want to be Noah’s friend,” he swings the ax upwards.
+I just want to be Noah’s friend,” he swings the hammer upwards.

 I have the ability to protect myself.